Who is on the Council, and what seats do they fill?

 Academic Representative

 Jessica Miller is a Professor in Fisheries and Wildlife at Oregon State University (OSU), a member of the Coastal Oregon Marine Experiment Station (COMES), and stationed at the Hatfield Marine Science Center in Newport, Oregon.
 She leads the Marine & Anadromous Fisheries Ecology Program within COMES and also teaches an undergraduate and graduate course focused on the early life history of fishes.
 Since 2012, she has been OSU’s Project Director for the Living Marine Resources Cooperative Science Center, a NOAA-funded effort to promote underrepresented communities in marine science.
-Her research interests include the evolution of life history diversity and dispersal, mixing and migration in marine and anadromous populations.
+Her research interests include the evolution of life history diversity and dispersal, mixing, and migration in marine and anadromous populations.
 Through collaborations, she combines field and lab studies with biogeochemistry to address basic questions in marine and fisheries ecology as well as contribute to management and conservation efforts.
-She received a BA in Zoology from the University of Montana, a MS in Fisheries from University of Washington, and a PhD in Biology from the University of Oregon.
+She received a B.A. in Zoology from the University of Montana, a M.S. in Fisheries from University of Washington, and a Ph.D. in Biology from the University of Oregon.

 JOHN SCHAEFER